maubayuelo/projects-and-tasks/README.md

-# Projects and Tasks Manager
+# Projects and Tasks Manager App

 A ReactJS-based project and task management application that enables users to create, edit, and manage projects and tasks using Supabase as the backend and Redux for state management.